+- Students of GCC typically have little or no exposure to distance education and are not aware of what it entails, though some students have expressed interest.
+Prior to taking distance education courses, students should be vetted for their technical capability.
+Training in three areas should be provided:

+- LMS functionality and features;

 - Best practices for online learning;

 - DE support resources available from GCC.

 - As technical support for students is limited at GCC, the adoption of any distance education program should also include a plan to support distance education students.
-Technical assistance will be necessary for sign-in issues, compatibility issues, functionality issues and other technical factors.
+Technical assistance will be necessary for sign-in issues, compatibility issues, functionality issues, and the like.
 For a fully online program, ideally the support should be available 24/7.